Is there hope for a zombie church? The short answer is a resounding YES!

 But there is hope — Jesus says so in the letters to the seven churches.
 Here’s what you can do if you’d like to see a zombie church, your church, return to the land of the living:

 - Pray and thank the Lord for everything you already have in Him in the Gospel: grace, mercy, forgiveness, faith, and love.
 Then, ask Him to increase your grace, mercy, love, and faith.
-It’s difficult to pray for a church that’s unlovable without the faith to go forward while extending grace, mercy, and forgiveness, in love.
+It’s difficult to pray for a church that’s unlovable when you only have a little faith to go forward, trying to extend grace, mercy, and forgiveness to one another, in love.

 - Pray in the Spirit for a supernatural change of heart and repentance: in yourself, in your leaders, and in your church.